rkj180220/ai-model-comparator/readme.md

     *   Populate the `.env` file with your API keys:
         ```dotenv
         OPENAI_API_KEY="your_openai_api_key"
-        # ANTHROPIC_API_KEY is not directly used if using Bedrock, but good to have if you plan to use Anthropic's direct API elsewhere.
-        # ANTHROPIC_API_KEY="your_anthropic_api_key"
         GOOGLE_API_KEY="your_google_ai_studio_api_key"

         # For AWS Bedrock (used for Anthropic models in this script)